hkmshb/jobscrapper/docs/how-to/docker.md

 # How-To

-All `docker-compose` commands illustrated within this document are expected to be executed from within the project root directory on the command line interface (aka cli, shell).
+All `docker-compose` commands illustrated in this document are expected to be executed from within the project root directory on the command line interface (aka cli, shell).
 This is the folder directly containing the `README.md`, `docker-compose.yml` (aka compose file) files together with other files.

 ---